 - Bring your helmet – it may be checked for compliance.

 - See the Pit Map for the location of the Tech Area

 - New drivers will need to have an “X” over their rear facing number, and start from the back for the first three races.
 You may petition the race director to waive this.

-- Practice begins according to the Schedule.
+- The Race Day Warm-up / Practice Session begins according to the Schedule.

 - Familiarize yourself with the particular configuration layout, and where to exit into the pits.